What do you do when your 3-year-old stops napping?

 Your two-year-old is likely starting to demonstrate more awareness of environmental sounds.
 Here's how you can help them tune into sound.

 When children only hear stories of people that look like them, they're more prone to stereotypes.
-Sharing diverse stories helps them see beauty in difference.
+Sharing diverse stories gives them both windows and mirrors.

 Your entryway is usually busy, so it's a great place to create a prepared environment.
 Learn how to do this so your child knows where to find what they need.